FlavScents AInsights Entry for Isobutyraldehyde (CAS: 78-84-2)

 2. Sensory Profile

-Isobutyraldehyde is known for its sharp, pungent odor with fruity and nutty undertones.
-It is often described as having a green, apple-like scent, which can be quite intense and diffusive.
-The compound serves as an impact note in formulations, providing a fresh, aldehydic character that can enhance the overall sensory profile of a product.
-Odor thresholds are not clearly reported, but its potent nature suggests it is effective at low concentrations.
+Isobutyraldehyde is known for its sharp, pungent odor with fruity and green notes.
+It is often described as having a characteristic intensity that can be perceived at low concentrations.
+The compound serves as an impact note in formulations, providing a fresh, aldehydic quality that can enhance the overall sensory experience.
+While specific taste and odor thresholds are not widely documented, its potent aroma suggests a low threshold for detection.

 Citation hooks: FlavScents; peer-reviewed sensory literature